 What’s strong against Psychic types of Pokémon?

 With its Ghost-Dark typing, Spiritomb is the best Pokémon to use against Psychic.
 The Forbidden Pokémon won’t take damage from Normal or Psychic moves used against it and all but two of its learned moves are Ghost or Dark – which are both super effective against Psychic.

 Spiritomb isn’t the only Pokémon that’s immune to Psychic attacks while having Psychic weaknesses in its arsenal.
-These Pokémon are also great to use against a mighty Psychic Pokémon:
+These Pokémon are also what’s strong against Psychic types; they are great to use against a mighty Psychic Pokémon: